 - This CD player will accept 4-3/4 in (12 cm) discs only.
 The use of other sized discs may damage the CD player mechanism. - Do not use adhesive labels.
-These labels can peel away and jam the player mechanism. - The RES Media Center is a single CD player.
-Do not attempt to insert a second CD if one is already loaded. - EJECT Button Ejecting a CD
+These labels can peel away and jam the player mechanism. - The Uconnect[®] 130 is a single CD player.
+Do not attempt to insert a second CD if one is already loaded. - Dual-media disc types (one side is a DVD, the other side is a CD) should not be used, and they can cause damage to the player.

+EJECT Button - Ejecting a CD